wiepteam/studygroup/Cohort 4/README.md

 ## Curriculum Highlights

-### Weeks 1-2: Foundation & Protocol Fundamentals
+### Weeks 1: Kickoff Ceremony
 - Program kickoff and community building

-- Ethereum protocol fundamentals
+### Week 2: Ethereum Protocol Fundamentals
+- An introduction to the core building blocks of the Ethereum protocol.

 ### Week 3: Consensus Layer Architecture
 - A deep dive into how Ethereum’s consensus layer is structured